cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ##### Blockchain

 Defined as blockchain consensus algorithm which generates valid `Header`s.
-It generatess a unique list of headers starting from a genesis `ConsensusState` with arbitrary messages.
+It generates a unique list of headers starting from a genesis `ConsensusState` with arbitrary messages.

 `Blockchain` is defined as